NFL on ABC: Simulcasts of ESPN games (2016–2020)

 After a cable-only Wild Card playoff game experiment became the least-watched NFL playoff game in 6 years, ESPN announced on May 12, 2015, that beginning with the 2015-16 playoffs, ABC would simulcast ESPN's Wild Card game telecast.
 This would be ABC's first NFL game since Super Bowl XL.
 This arrangement has continued every year since.

 Beginning with the 2017 season, ABC added a second regular NFL telecast when it began simulcasting ESPN's coverage of the Pro Bowl.
 Other than the 2021 Pro Bowl, which was cancelled due to the COVID-19 pandemic, ABC has continued this arrangement every year since.
-Beginning with the 2024 Pro Bowl, the game will air exclusively on ABC.

 Since 2018, ABC has simulcasted ESPN's coverage of the final day of the NFL Draft.
-Beginning in 2019 and every year since, ABC has aired a College GameDay branded version of the Draft on the first two days, separate from ESPN's coverage.
+Beginning in 2019 and every year since, ABC has aired a College GameDay branded version of the Draft on the first two days, separate from ESPN's coverage, replacing Fox which simulcast NFL Network's coverage in 2018.

 In 2019, during the NFL Scouting Combine, ABC presented a two-hour special that featured drills by quarterbacks and wide receivers.
 It was the first time the combine was televised on broadcast television.

 To celebrate the 50th anniversary of Monday Night Football, and the NFL's arrival in Las Vegas, with the Raiders' relocation, ESPN announced that their Week 2 game on September 21, 2020, would be simulcast on ABC, the network's first MNF regular season game since 2005.
 The game was also simulcast on ESPN2, as part of ESPN's Megacast series.
 Later on, ABC simulcast two more late-season MNF games with ESPN, both involving the Buffalo Bills.
 ABC was also part of ESPN's first ever NFL Playoff Megacast on January 10, 2021.
 The Megacast saw ABC simulcast ESPN's coverage per usual, with ESPN2, ESPN+, and Disney-owned Freeform, carrying alternate presentations of the game.
 The Megacast will continue on during the 2022 playoffs as well.